-BS (34 hours in core; 27-29 corequisite hours; 8 prerequisite hours)
+BS (34 hours in core; 26-29 corequisite hours; 8 prerequisite hours)

-The BS in Exercise Science with Applied Track takes advantage of the College's participation in NCAA Division III Athletics, and its location in the underserved population of Allegany County in Western NY, to provide students with ample opportunities for hands-on laboratory training and firsthand clinical experience.
+The BS in Exercise Science with Applied Track takes advantage of the College's participation in NCAA Division III Athletics and its location in the underserved population of Allegany County in Western NY to provide students with ample opportunities for hands-on laboratory training and firsthand clinical experience.
 The BS in Exercise Science with Applied Track prepares students for immediate certification and job entry.
-Graduates can go on to graduate school in physical therapy, occupational therapy, athletic training, and physical therapy assistant programs.
-The BS emphasizes Christ-centered and rigorous preparatory coursework in anatomy and physiology, exercise physiology, kinesiology and first aid certification as well as hands-on field experiences in a variety of clinical settings to help accumulate shadowing hours.
-Upon completion of the degree, students will understand injury and illness prevention, appreciate how diet can affect the body, learn how to condition the body, be able to ask research questions related to nutrition and exercise, and be knowledgeable about the many facets of the human body, from bones and muscles to skin and tissue.
+Graduates can go on to work in sports coaching, sports ministry, personal training, strength and conditioning, exercise physiology, athletic administration, sports management, equine-assisted therapy, rehabilitation, health fitness centers, athletic performance centers, or other commercial or corporate wellness or fitness centers.
+The BS emphasizes Christ-centered and rigorous preparatory coursework in anatomy and physiology, exercise physiology, kinesiology and first-aid certification as well as hands-on field experiences in a variety of clinical settings to help accumulate shadowing hours.
+Upon completion of the degree, students will understand injury and illness prevention, appreciate how diet can affect the body, learn how to condition the body, be able to ask research questions related to nutrition and exercise, and be knowledgeable about the many facets of the human body from bones and muscles to skin and tissue.